mbabynames search ✿

 Rosemary Piper

-The meaning of Rosemary is "noble and strong"; Piper is "pipe player".
+The meaning of Rosemary is "dew of the sea"; Piper is "pipe player".
 There is a natural balance between the two.
 Piper (2 syllables) provides a firm close after the longer Rosemary.

 Rosemary Cora

-Rosemary ("noble and strong") and Cora ("maiden").
+Rosemary ("dew of the sea") and Cora ("maiden").
 Two distinct meanings that create a name with range.
 Cora (2 syllables) provides a firm close after the longer Rosemary.

 Rosemary Dahlia

-Rosemary translates to "noble and strong".
+Rosemary translates to "dew of the sea".
 Dahlia to "valley flower".
 Together they create a full-name meaning with real texture.
 At 4 syllables, Rosemary needs a shorter middle to stay balanced.
 Dahlia does that.

 Rosemary Rose